Video Soundtrack Generation by Aligning Emotions and Temporal Boundaries: Introduction

 The selection of temporal features for video-music synchronization is also non-trivial.
-Existing work matches video motion speed and motion saliency with musical note density, producing a dense representation of temporal dynamics that leads to continuous conditioning and frequent changes in note density~\cite{di}.
+Existing work matches video motion speed and motion saliency with musical note density, producing a dense representation of temporal dynamics that leads to continuous conditioning and frequent changes in note density~\cite{di,xmusic,zhuo,kang}.
 Our inspection of the output samples from this approach identified two key limitations.
 First, the continuously varying note density can disrupt rhythmic consistency, making the underlying beat unstable and harder to follow.
 Second, because the mapping is dense, synchronization between music and video is difficult to perceive unless there are strong contrasts in motion speed and note density across consecutive sections.
-Motivated by works in musicology and soundtrack composition, we choose a temporal representation of video using \textit{sections}, separated by sparse temporal boundaries of scene cuts~\cite{temporal_motivation1,temporal_motivation2}.
-To enable our music generator to anticipate future boundaries and align its output accordingly, we propose using \textit{boundary offsets}.
-We conduct objective and subjective evaluations to measure the temporal synchronization between input video and generated music, and demonstrate that our approach outperforms dense temporal conditioning.
+Motivated by works in musicology and soundtrack composition, we choose a temporal representation of video using \textit{sections}, separated by the sparse temporal boundaries of scene cuts~\cite{temporal_motivation1,temporal_motivation2}. {By focusing on these sparse boundaries rather than continuous video features, the model only needs to align with discrete temporal points instead of constantly modifying note density, therefore avoiding potential rhythmic instabilities.
+To achieve this, we introduce \textit{boundary offsets}, which are auxiliary inputs for each token representing the time remaining until the next scene cut.
+This allows the autoregressive generator to anticipate upcoming boundaries at every step and align generated musical events with them, ensuring precise synchronization.} We conduct objective and subjective evaluations to measure the temporal synchronization between input video and generated music, and demonstrate that our approach outperforms dense temporal conditioning.

-In addition, we tackle the challenge of using emotions as an intermediary to link music generation to video.
-Emotions are commonly represented with either categorical~\cite{ekman} or dimensional (continuous-valued)~\cite{valence_arousal} models.
-Based on prior findings from psychology and emotion research~\cite{mapping}, we provide a mapping between categorical and dimensional emotion representations.
-This mapping enables the combined use of different emotion representations across data modalities, such as categorical emotions for video classification and dimensional emotions for MIDI generation, as in our case.
-This approach ensures flexibility and supports the use of training data labeled with either type of emotion representation.